 (Don’t worry – there won’t be a test.)

-- Ring Bearer Attire
+- What Should a Ring Bearer Wear?

 All About Ring Bearers

 To start, I delved into what exactly is a ring bearer.
 It sounds obvious, but I wondered, does it have to be a boy?
 How old should they be?
 Who started this tradition anyway?!

 What Is the Role of a Ring Bearer?

 The origins of the ring bearer aren’t clear.
 Ancient Egyptians were thought to use a pillow to carry wedding jewelry.
 Old-world Europeans had a male member of the wedding party hand the rings off with the tip of a sword.
 We can see elements of modern ring bearer roles in these traditions.
 Still, it seems like somewhere along the way, someone wanted to up the cuteness factor.

 Low and behold, today’s ring bearer was born, and tasked with the responsibility of looking adorable while carrying the bride and groom’s rings down the aisle.
 The ring bearer will walk down the aisle after the wedding party.
 The ring bearer goes after the maid or matron of honor and before the flower girl.
 When they reach the altar, they usually pass the rings on to your officiant or the best man.